Mvk122/UOM-CompSci-Notes/algorithmsAndDataStructures/week8/2_priority_queue.md

 # Priority Queue

-* A queue that hsa some priority associated with the element.
+* A queue that has some priority associated with the element.
 * The element with the `highest` priority is exited first.

 ## Implementing using a Max Binary Heap